Designing a School System from the Ground Up

 That was the challenge facing Peruvian entrepreneur Carlos Rodriguez-Pastor, who hired IDEO to build an entire network of schools powered by a progressive new learning model.
 IDEO’s mandate: to redesign Innova’s entire K–12 learning experience, from the curriculum to the teacher training to the school buildings, with an eye toward expansion and a goal to provide international-quality education at an affordable price—about $100 a month.

-Innova is a part of InterGroup, a family of 25 businesses that span everything from banks to retail stores and added schools to its portfolio.
-In 2010, the company had built five schools under the Innova brand but realized that its existing education model could not grow.
-The shortage of well-trained, high-quality teachers in Peru, combined with rising land costs, meant that Innova would need to radically change course to succeed.
+Innova Schools is a part of Intercorp, a family of 35 businesses that span everything from banks to retail stores and added schools to its portfolio.
+In 2010, the company had five existing schools but realized that its existing model could not grow.
+The shortage of well-trained, high-quality teachers in Peru, combined with rising land costs, meant the schools would need to radically change course to succeed.

-Alongside the Innova team, IDEO developed the curriculum, teaching strategies, buildings, operational plans, and underlying financial model to run the network of schools.
+Together, Innova Schools and IDEO developed the curriculum, teaching strategies, buildings, operational plans, and underlying financial model to run the network of schools.

-"I was blown away by Innova," said Salman Khan, founder of Khan Academy.
-"Inspiring to see such an affordable school deliver a quality of education that would rival schools in the richest countries."
+"I was blown away by Innova Schools," said Salman Khan, founder of Khan Academy.
+"It's inspiring to see such an affordable school deliver a quality of education that would rival schools in the richest countries."

 Early sketches of the classroom experience.